Change Ringing on Our Tower Bells

 When at least two ringers are available, we ring the bells before and after the 10:15 AM Sunday service.
 It takes one ringer per bell, pulling on a rope that passes through the ceiling to the next level above, where the bells are, to ring his or her bell.
 The ringers practice twice a week, for an hour and a half after lunch on Sunday afternoons, and on Friday evenings between 6:30 and 8 PM.

 If you are considering a visit to ring or to watch the ringing, please check with Chris Haller (585-203-7457; firstname.lastname@example.org) to confirm that ringing will take place on your proposed date.
-Also call Chris if you think you are interested in learning to ring; a series of one-on-one lessons can be arranged at mutual convenience, to make you ready to ring with the band in the regular practices.
+Also call Chris if you think you are interested in learning to ring; a series of one-on-one lessons can be arranged at mutual convenience, to make you ready to ring with our band in the regular practices.